Angelica archangelica is a striking biennial herb that I absolutely love.

-Place 2-3 seeds in each pot, since germination rates of dried seeds can be quite low.
+Place two to three seeds in each pot, since germination rates of dried seeds can be quite low.
 You can thin to one per pot after seedlings have sprouted.

 Because the roots can be sensitive, I like to start angelica in biodegradable pots.
-Peat pots are an ideal choice as it reduces root disturbance when transplanting out into the garden.
+Peat pots are an ideal choice as these can be plant directly into the ground.
+This reduces root disturbance when transplanting out into the garden.

 In order to germinate successfully, seeds need a period of fluctuating temperatures.
 To achieve this, you can set your seed trays outdoors in a sunny location, but remember to bring them indoors if frost is in the forecast.

 Keep the potting medium evenly moist.
 Do not allow it to dry out or become waterlogged.

 Alternatively, keep the pots in a greenhouse or indoor location where the temperature remains above 60°F during the day, and place them in the refrigerator at night.